bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 Service URL: https://my-node-api-gyop4mtb5a-ue.a.run.app
 ```

-From there, open that service URL in a browser.
+From there, open that "Service URL" in a browser.

 Try adding `/status`, `/warehouses`, and `/warehouses/1` to the URL too.